facebookresearch/mbrl-lib/README.md

 default configurations with the best hyperparameter values we have found so far for each combination of algorithm and environment.
 You can run training by passing the desired override option via command line.
-For example, to run MBPO on the gym version of HalfCheetah, you should call
+For example, to run MBPO on the [Gymnasium](https://github.com/Farama-Foundation/Gymnasium/) version of HalfCheetah, you should call
 ```python
 python -m mbrl.examples.main algorithm=mbpo overrides=mbpo_halfcheetah
 ```